Tropilab Inc.

 Overview

-The Malay Apple tree is a fast-growing tree with an erect trunk; originated in India and Malaysia.
+coughs, pulmonary catarrh, headache and other ailments.
+The Malay Apple tree is a fast-growing tree with an erect trunk; original from India and Malaysia.

 For sore throat the inner bark is scraped, or the whole bark can be decocted.

-The part of the tree used for tincture is the bark.
+The part of the tree used for the herbal tincture is the bark; used in the mouth for lesions and lacerations.

 Constituents